-American Sign Language (ASL) plays an important role in facilitating communication within the deaf community and enabling them to communicate with others.
-However, did you know that ASL is growing in popularity as a second language around the world?
+American Sign Language (ASL) plays an important role in facilitating communication within the Deaf community and enabling them to communicate with others.
+However, did you know that sign language is growing in popularity as a second language around the world?

 ASL is not a language limited to the hearing impaired and is growing in popularity with an estimated 2 million speakers in North America alone.
 It is the 3rd most commonly studied language in the United States after English and Spanish.

 Here are the 3 top reasons why learning ASL is essential in the workplace and for your personal life.